-When it’s hot outside and a regular cocktail just won’t do, this frosty marg is a lifesaver.
-Made with only 4 ingredients, this recipe is a take on my Classic Margarita Recipe but with a frozen twist!
+When it’s hot outside, and a regular cocktail just won’t do, this frosty marg is a lifesaver.
+Made with only 4 ingredients, this recipe is a take on my classic margarita recipeย but with a frozen twist!
 My favorite thing about these is that they’re easy to make and perfect for enjoying on hot summer days and fun weekends with friends.

-Making this frozen margarita recipe is actually a huge step for me because I’m not usually a slushie person.
-Frozen and blended drinks have never been something I’ve craved.
-Most of the time, frozen and blended cocktails that I order at restaurants are too sweet for my liking and I always end up throwing away half of the drink because it’s always served in a huge glass!
+Most of the time, frozen and blended cocktails that I order at restaurants are too sweet for my liking, and I always end up throwing away half of the drink because it’s always served in a huge glass!
 Are those huge glasses really necessary?
 I don’t get it.

-So I took it upon myself to make a frozen drink that isn’t too sweet, has the perfect amount of alcohol and is refreshing.
+So I took it upon myself to make a frozen drink that isn’t too sweet, has the perfect amount of alcohol, and is refreshing.
 And I did it!
 Here’s how to make it.

-- Place 1 cup tequila, 1 cup lime juice, 1/2 cup triple sec, 2 tablespoons agave syrup (or other sweetener) and 6 cups ice in a large blender.
+- Place 1 cup tequila, 1 cup lime juice, 1/2 cup triple sec, 2 tablespoons agave syrup (or other sweetener), and 6 cups ice in a large blender.

 - Blend until slushy and pour into 4 glasses.